-30.3.5 - Formulary Change Notice in Advance of Upcoming Contract Year
+30.3.5 - Formulary Change Notice in Advance of Upcoming Contract Year (Rev. xx, Issued: xx - xx - xx; Effective/Implementation Date: xx - xx - xx)

-Enrollees must receive an annual notice of change (ANOC) by October 31st prior to the upcoming contract year.
+Enrollees must receive an annual notice of change (ANOC) by September 30th prior to the upcoming contract year.
 The ANOC is intended to outline benefit changes for the upcoming year including changes in cost-sharing and drug tier structures.
 Because the upcoming year's formulary is viewed as a new formulary, Part D sponsors are not required to identify specific drug changes impacting enrollees in their explanation of benefits, or provide a 60-day notice of changes for the upcoming year's formulary.
-However, enrollees must receive a comprehensive or abridged formulary with the ANOC, which will provide enrollees with at least 60 days to review the new formulary to determine if their medications are covered and whether the cost-sharing for their covered medications will change in the upcoming contract year.
+However, enrollees must receive a comprehensive or abridged formulary with the ANOC, which will provide enrollees with at least 90 days to review the new formulary to determine if their medications are covered and whether the cost-sharing for their covered medications will change in the upcoming contract year.